quantumlib/qsim/docs/tutorials/multinode/README.md

 ## Configure your enviroment

-In your procject using the Cloud Console(https://console.google.com/home/dashboard?cloudshell=true), clone this Github repo.
+In your project using the Cloud Console(https://console.google.com/home/dashboard?cloudshell=true), clone this Github repo.
 ```
 git clone https://github.com/jrossthomson/qsim.git
 ```